Sunday, February 28, 2010

 APID ISLAND

-Apid Island – [Inopacan, Leyte ] *(n.)
-The farthest and biggest among the four islands of Cuatro Islas This island is quite flat and if viewed from above, it is circular in shape.
-Because a considerable size of people are living in the island, Apid had long been considered as one barangay under the municipality of Inopacan.
+Apid Island – [Inopacan, Leyte ] The farthest and the biggest among the four islands of Cuatro Islas.
+The island looks flat.
+It is circular in shape if viewed from above.
+Because of its considerable size of people living in the island, Apid had long been considered a barangay in the municipality of Inopacan.

-The village has an elementary school and barangay clinic.
-Islanders are mainly fishermen and palm straw growers.
-The fishermen either dry their catch under the sun and trade them in the mainland for their other needs or sell their fresh catch to the mainland.
+This island village has an elementary school and barangay clinic on the island.
+Islanders are mainly fishermen and pandan palm growers.
+The fishermen would either dry their catch under the sun and brought them to the Inopacan mainland to sell or barter for their other basic needs.
+They would also sell fresh catch to earn money.

-The palm growers would harvest leaves of palms grown in the island and process them into strips, the raw material in weaving banig (sleeping mats made with woven strips of romblon palm).
+The palm growers would harvest leaves of romblon (pandan palm) and process them into strips called lilas, which is the raw material for weaving banig (sleeping mats).

-Along the shore are growing mangroves, white sandy beaches, limestone cliffs, and very clear pristine sea water.
+Along the shore are romblon palms, mangroves are growing along the shore, white sandy beaches, limestone cliffs, and pristine sea water.

 That islet appearing in the horizon (close to the boatman's hat) is the island of Brgy.
 Apid, A fading big island behind Apid is part of the Camotes Group of Islands of Cebu.
 An Apidnon boatman and his daughter are transporting bundles of lilas (romblon palm strips) to mainland Inopacan for trading.

-Sunday is Market Day in Inopacan.
-Islanders from Cuatro Islas would come to the Taboan (trading area) at the Reclamation Area (formerly known as Pasil) to sell their catch, dried fishes, seaweeds, and other marine products.
-As shown in the picture, above, bundles of lilas (romblon palm strips) from Apid island are being transported to the shore in mainland Inopacan for sale, barter or trading with other basic commodities that this Apidnon (an islander from Apid) would need back home in the island.
-Lilas is the main material used in weaving banig (native sleeping mat).
+Sunday is the market day in Inopacan.
+Islanders from Cuatro Islas would come to the Taboan (trading area) at the Reclamation Area (formerly known as Pasil) to sell their fresh catch, dried fish, seaweeds, and other marine products.
+Shown in the picture (above) are bundles of lilas (romblon palm strips) from Apid island transported to the shore of mainland Inopacan for sale or barter with for their needed basic commodities.
+The Apidnons (an islander from Apid) would go back home to their island after trading their goods.
+Lilas is the main material used in weaving banig, a native woven sleeping palm mat.

 No comments: